ztimmons/dsc-significance-p-value-houston-ds-060319/README.md

 > The parameter is statistically significant at $\alpha$ level 0.05.

-Just like for statistical significance, rejecting the null-hypothesis at an alpha level of 0.05 is the equivalent for having a 95% confidence interval around the coefficient that does not include zero.
+Just like for statistical significance, rejecting the null hypothesis at an alpha level of 0.05 is the equivalent for having a 95% confidence interval around the coefficient that does not include zero.
 In short

 > The p-value represents the probability that the coefficient is actually zero.